MicrosoftDocs/azure-docs/articles/virtual-desktop/troubleshoot-vm-configuration.md

 If you see either of these messages, this means you need to open the Group Policy editor and manually configure the licensing mode to **Per user**.
 The manual configuration process is different depending on which version of Windows 10 Enterprise multi-session you're using.
 The following sections explain how to check your version number and what to do for each.

 >[!NOTE]
->Windows 10 Enterprise multi-session only requires an RDS client access license (CAL) when your host pool contains Windows Server 2016 session hosts.
+>Windows Virtual Desktop only requires an RDS client access license (CAL) when your host pool contains Windows Server session hosts.
 To learn how to configure an RDS CAL, see [License your RDS deployment with client access licenses](https://docs.microsoft.com/windows-server/remote/remote-desktop-services/rds-client-access-license).

 ### Identify which version of Windows 10 Enterprise multi-session you're using